Sammyalhashe/PHY407/README.md

-# PHY407H1 Ipython Notebooks
+# PHY407H1 Stuff
-A repository to store ipython notebooks used in the course PHY407H1 at UofT.
+A repository to store ipython notebooks/python scripts used in the course PHY407H1 at UofT.
 Use for educational purposes only.